A Typical Bobcat Battalion cadet week

 |1300 Sophomore Class||1300 Sophomore Class||1300 Freshman Class||1300 Freshman Class|

 |1500 Leadership Lab|

-As a student/cadet, you will find that there is, literally, an “Army” of students, cadre members, and academic experts standing by to ensure your academic experience at OHIO University is the best it can be.
-Your college grades play a huge role in determining your future in the Army after graduation.
-So the Bobcat Battalion is set-up with that in mind.
+As a student/cadet, you will find there is, a group of students, cadre members, and academic experts standing by to ensure your academic experience at Ohio University is the best it can be.
 Our priority for you as a cadet/student is:

 - Ensuring your academic success

 - Physical Fitness - the Bobcat Battalion prides itself in creating physically fit leaders.
 Our physical fitness program will set you up to “lead from the front” in all physical endeavors.

 - Preparing you to be a moral and ethical leader.